lepidus/OASwitchboard/README.md

 ### 1. Join the OA Switchboard

-Join the OA Switchboard as a participant by signing the Service Agreement, and you will be provided with a userID and password to use the plugin.
+Join the OA Switchboard as a participant by signing the Service Agreement, and you will be provided with a *userID* and *password* to use the plugin.
 To find out more, get in touch with the [OA Switchboard](https://www.oaswitchboard.org/).

 ### 2. Install the plugin

 Go to *Settings → Website → Plugins → Plugin Gallery*, find **OA Switchboard Plugin**, click *Install*, and enable it.

 > [!TIP]
-> If the gallery has no release for your OJS version, download the `.tar.gz` from the [Releases page](https://github.com/lepidus/OASwitchboard/releases) and use **Upload a new plugin** instead.
+> If the gallery has no release for your OJS version, download the `.tar.gz` from the [Releases page](https://github.com/lepidus/OASwitchboard/releases) and use **Upload a new plugin**.

 ### 3. Add your credentials